 - A Pennsylvania-based healthcare provider and one of its facilities paid $122 million after it emerged that it billed for patient treatment that was medically unnecessary and didn’t provide adequate care.
 According to the Justice Department, the facility offered free and reduced-cost transportation to Medicare and Medicaid recipients to incentivize them to seek treatment.

 The federal government receives thousands of whistleblower tips annually.
 Not all of those result in settlements, but hundreds of organizations are held accountable annually.
-Whistleblowers don’t only gain legal protection when they come forward — they’re also eligible for sizeable monetary awards.
+Whistleblowers get legal protection when they come forward, and some are also eligible for sizeable monetary awards.